Healthcare in Singapore doesn’t come cheap, especially when you have a chronic illness or a major operation.

 - referred by a polyclinic, or

-- referred by a public hospital where you were a subsidised patient, or
+- referred to a public hospital where you were a subsidised patient, or

 - a CHAS cardholder referred by your CHAS doctor.